How to Hide Root Using Magisk and use Banking Apps

 Step 1: Launch Magisk manager app on your device.
 By default when you run the SafetyNet check it should be red as shown in the screenshot:

 That’s it, guys!
 It was pretty basic and straight-forward.
-You can run Android Pay, Pokemon Go, and Snapchat without any issues.
+You can now run any banking app including Android Pay, Pokemon Go, and Snapchat without any issues.
 I hope you like it, don’t forget to let us know and share your experience in the comment section below.